Kindergarten - 1st Grade Math Printables & Activities

 Free Hundreds Charts

 This chart is a must have when teaching beginning math skills.
+It is definitely one of the most important Kindergarten – 1st Grade Math Printables I have used time and again!
 When my student needs help remembering how to write a number or recalling what number comes next, he refers to this chart.
 The 100 Chart is super handy when teaching students about skipping counting also.
 If we are learning how to skip count by fives, then I will have my student color in all the numbers ending in a five or zero.
 A visual is created for the child when coloring the numbers on the 100 Chart to represent skip counting and odd/even numbers.
 Check all of our Hundreds Charts here!

 Place Value Activities & Printables